-I picked Tanner up off the chair next to me, informed her that we would not be back, and walked out of the exam room.
-I held my head high as we found our way through the waiting room, down the hallway, and out into the parking lot.
+Picking Tanner up off of the chair, I informed her that we would not be back and walked out of the exam room.
+We found our way through the waiting room, down the hallway, and out into the parking lot all the while keeping my head held high.
 I held it together as I strapped Tanner into his car seat, but by the time I had sat in the driver’s seat, the tears began to roll down my cheeks.
 I let out an audible sigh as the floodgates opened and I was uncontrollably sobbing.
 The emotions were both from my issues with authority and confrontation as well as being proud that I said what I needed to say in the moment.
 I advocated for my child.
 I may not have the letters ‘MD’ that come after my name, but my gut was telling me what I knew to be true.

-It wasn’t until about six months later when I was willing to try out another pediatrician that I felt completely justified and supported in what had transpired earlier that year.
+It wasn’t until about six months later when I was willing to try out another pediatrician.
+And it was then that I felt completely justified and supported in what had transpired earlier that year.

 We found ourselves in another exam room waiting to be seen and this time my nerves were high.
-I did not want to deal with a repeat situation of before, but I was armed and ready to advocate for Tanner again if it was needed.
+I did not want to deal with a repeat situation, but I was armed and ready to advocate for Tanner again if it was needed.
 The doctor walked in with a warm hello, greeted both of us, and then started chatting with Tanner.
-Asking him questions, Tanner responded with pointing, or with a word if it was in his wheelhouse, and playfully handed the doctor the correct block for the color he asked for.
+Asking him questions, Tanner responded by pointing, or with a word if it was in his wheelhouse, and playfully handed the doctor the correct block for the color he asked for.

 He then examined Tanner physically – reflexes were good, 90th percentile in height, 10th percentile in weight, eyes were clear, and everything still seemed perfectly on track.
 A healthy growing kid.